Tintagel Castle Bridge is a footbridge over a 58-metre drop between two cliffs that has reconnected two sides of a medieval ruin.

 "When you stand there you think, 'how on earth am I going to build a bridge here?'" said Matthews.

-Cantilevers provided a solution that wouldn't require any temporary formwork, such as scaffolding, during the construction process.
+Cantilevers provided a solution that wouldn't require any temporary formwork during the construction process.

 "And it created this gap for thermal expansion, which we decided to celebrate as something fun for people when they cross the footbridge," he added.

 The two cantilevers were built in Devon over the period of a year and transported to Cornwall in five-tonne pieces.